Wodan58/HET/doc/FIB.md

 JOY
 ---

-The original JOY uses a copying collector that is faster than the mark/scan collector used in 42minjoy.
+The original Joy uses a copying collector that is faster than the mark/scan collector used in 42minjoy.
 The rest is much the same as in 42minjoy.

  ![](fib4.jpg)